Researcher spotlight: Dr Audrie Lin, Research Scientist and Lecturer

 How did you come to be involved with RISE?

-I collaborated with Steve Luby (lead of RISE Objective 3) on the WASH Benefits study, a pair of trials in rural Bangladesh and Kenya to evaluate the impacts of single and combined water, sanitation, handwashing, and nutritional interventions on child health and development.
+AL: I collaborated with Steve Luby (lead of RISE Objective 3) on the WASH Benefits study, a pair of trials in rural Bangladesh and Kenya to evaluate the impacts of single and combined water, sanitation, handwashing, and nutritional interventions on child health and development.
 I was excited to collaborate with Steve again and join the RISE program with its innovative approach to intervention co-design and water and sanitation management in an urban context.

 What does your research focus on?

-My research focuses on maternal and child health, specifically in the areas of: environmental enteric dysfunction, protozoan infections, immune status, microbiome, telomere epidemiology and aging, the biology of stress, social determinants of health, and intimate partner violence.
+AL: My research focuses on maternal and child health, specifically in the areas of: environmental enteric dysfunction, protozoan infections, immune status, microbiome, telomere epidemiology and aging, the biology of stress, social determinants of health, and intimate partner violence.
 I evaluate the impact of randomized drinking water, sanitation, handwashing, and nutritional interventions on health and disease.